 If your studio is located outside The Miami Valley or in an area where there might not be many studios participating, you are not eligible to participate in the Studio Crawl and we would advise that your studio participate in an alternative design event.

-Studio Crawl maps will be published a few weeks before DDW and DFW starts and are available on the website for download.
-Each Studio will be provided with a DDW and DFW poster to alert attendees that they’ve arrived at a Studio Crawl location.
+Studio Crawl maps will be published a few weeks before DDW starts and are available on the website for download.
+Each Studio will be provided with a DDW poster to alert attendees that they’ve arrived at a Studio Crawl location.
 We encourage you to find innovative ways to let people know where you are.

 The hub is a concentrated feature curated event that reflect the vast array of participation of disciplines as well as an exhibit experience.
 It is the largest network gathering at one time during the entire week.
 This event is designed to connect and celebrate across the Miami Valley!